If you have some money left over every month, it can difficult to decide whether you should pay off your student loan debt or invest your money.

 In the past, traditional advice advocated investing whenever possible, but is that still the case?
 Student loan interest rates change often — federal loans can be as high as 7%, and private student loans can be as high as 14% — so investing may not be the best course of action.
 Find out what you should consider when deciding what to do with your money.

 When to consider before deciding to invest or pay off your loans

 When young borrowers had extra money, many financial experts encouraged investing rather than paying down student debt.
 And they have a convincing argument.
 Time is on your side, and your investments could grow and earn higher returns.

 However, that advice was based on student loans having low interest rates, which they did in the past.
 For example, when your loans have an interest rate of just 4%, it might make sense to invest because your money could work harder for you in investments where the returns might be greater than 4%.
 Therefore, if you have student loans with low interest rates, it might make sense to hold off on paying them off so you can free up money to invest, understanding, of course, investments are usually not guaranteed to have a specific return rate.

-However, interest rates on student loans are on the rise right now.
-In just the past year, they went from 4.45% to 5.05%.
-As interest rates go up, it can be harder to find investment opportunities that provide a higher rate of return than the cost of your student loan rate.
+However, interest rates on student loans can go up or down.
+As they go up, it can be harder to find investment opportunities that provide a higher rate of return than the cost of your student loan rate.
 In such circumstances, it may be a better choice to pay off your student loan debt.